ddgg-el/aoo-for-max/README.md

 ```
 The `source` folder contains the source file for each external while the `package` contains the ready to install Max package folder into which the externals will be compiled.

-### Installation
-Manually copy the downlaoded `AOO for Max` folder into your Max `Packages` folder or add it to the Max `Options > File Preferences...`
-When building from source you will find this folder inside the  `package` repo subfolder

----

 ### Develop
 The project depends on the [aoo](https://aoo.iem.sh/) library and on the [max-sdk-base](https://github.com/Cycling74/max-sdk-base) which are included as submodules in this repository